 The Two Major Schools of Thought of Poverty

-There are two major theories or schools of thought explaining the causes of poverty: individualistic theories and structural theories.
-The individualistic perspective generally considers poverty as a condition resulting from the shortcomings of impoverished individuals while the structural perspective trace the roots of impoverished conditions from the deficiencies in social structures and systems.
+There are two major theories or schools of thought explaining the causes of poverty.
+These are the individualistic theories and structural theories.
+The individualistic perspective attributes poverty to the personal failings or limitations of impoverished individuals while the structural perspective posits that systemic factors, such as socioeconomic inequalities and institutional barriers, are the root causes of poverty.

 1. Individualistic Theories of Poverty

-Under the individualistic theories are more specific theories of the causes of poverty.
-These theories include the biogenic theory of poverty and inequality, the human capital theory, and the cultural theory of poverty.
+The individualistic theories of poverty generally and collectively consider and frame poverty as a negative consequence of specific deficiencies or shortcomings of individuals.
+Take note that there are more specific theories of the causes of poverty under the greater individualistic school of thought.
+These include the biogenic theory of poverty and inequality, the human capital theory, and the cultural theory of poverty.

 2. Structural Theories of Poverty

-Structural functionalism is a framework in sociology used for developing theories based on the notion that the society is a complex system composed of different parts that collectively work together to promote solidarity and stability.
-It is a model for attempting to explain why a society or a certain element or situation in a society functions the way it does by focusing on the relationship between different social institutions.
+Structural functionalism is a sociological framework that conceptualizes society as a complex system of interconnected parts.
+This perspective posits that these parts function together to maintain social order and stability.
+Hence, by examining the relationships between various social institutions, structural functionalism seeks to explain why a society or a particular element or situation in a society functions the way it does

-As one of the theories of the causes of poverty, structural theory presents the concept of structural poverty.
-The theory argues that macro-level factors such as demographic vulnerabilities, labor market opportunities, and resource distribution can determine the susceptibility of individuals and communities to poverty.
+This sociological framework is also the basis of the structural theories of poverty and the concept of structural poverty.
+They collectively argue that macro-level factors and conditions like demographic vulnerabilities, labor market opportunities, and resource distribution efficiency can determine the susceptibility of individuals and communities to poverty.
 There are more specific theories under the structural perspective of poverty.

 The Individualistic Theories of Poverty